OpenAddressesUK/sorting_office/README.md

     bundle exec rake

 We have another set of tests, which we know don't all pass.
-This takes some of the edge cases detailed in the [Falsehoods programmers believe about addresses](https://www.mjt.me.uk/posts/falsehoods-programmers-believe-about-addresses/) blog post, as well as some of the others we've encountered on our travels and tries to parse them all correctly.
+This takes some of the edge cases detailed in the [Falsehoods programmers believe about addresses](https://www.mjt.me.uk/posts/falsehoods-programmers-believe-about-addresses/) blog post, as well as some of the others we've encountered on our travels, and tries to parse them all correctly.
 If you're interested in helping out, getting some of these tests to pass would be amazing!
 To run these tests, simply run

     rspec spec/big_old_list_spec.rb